52nd Battalion (Australia): World War I

 The 52nd Battalion was originally raised in Egypt on 1 March 1916 as part of the reorganisation and expansion of the Australian Imperial Force (AIF) following the Gallipoli campaign.
 This was achieved by transferring cadres of experienced personnel predominately from the 1st Division to the newly formed battalions and combining them with recently recruited personnel who had been dispatched as reinforcements from Australia.
 With an authorised strength of just over 1,000 men of all ranks, the unit's first intake of personnel were drawn from men originating from South Australia, Western Australia and Tasmania, some of whom had already served with the 12th Battalion.
 Under the command of Lieutenant Colonel Miles Fitzroy Beevor, the veterans were bolstered by a large number of new recruits, who were mainly drawn from Queensland.
 The battalion became part of the 13th Brigade attached to the 4th Australian Division.

-An intense period of training followed, but in mid-1916 the AIF's infantry units were sent to Europe to fighting on the Western Front.
+An intense period of training followed, but in mid-1916 the AIF's infantry units were sent to Europe to fight on the Western Front.
 Sailing on the transport ship HMT Ivernia, the battalion departed Alexandria and landed in Marseille on 11 June 1916, and was then moved by rail to northern France where they undertook gas training and received new equipment to prepare them for trench warfare.
 A period of acclimatisation followed in a "nursery sector" around Petillon before, in mid-August the battalion played a support role in the initial fighting during the Battle of Mouquet Farm, before being committed to the fighting for the first time, launching an attack in early September.
 Assigned to the centre of the 13th Brigade's attack, the majority of 52nd Battalion was tasked with capturing the Fabeck Graben, while two platoons assisted with the drive towards Mouquet Farm.
 The battalion briefly managed to secure its objective, before being forced back.
 The attack resulted in heavy casualties, with the battalion losing nine officers and 170 other ranks.
 Amongst those killed from the 52nd Battalion during the fighting around Mouquet Farm were three brothers: Thomas, Wilf and Hurtle Potter.
 A fourth member of the family, Ralph, was also wounded in the battle, and invalided back to Australia.